-Since the outbreak of the global pandemic, fraud in all its forms has accelerated at a staggering pace.
-As criminals grow smarter and more sophisticated, financial organizations must find innovative ways of outpacing their assailants – and protecting the victims of these opportunistic attacks.
+Since the outbreak of the pandemic, fraud in all its forms has accelerated.
+As criminals grow smarter and more sophisticated, financial organizations must find innovative ways of outpacing their assailants – and protecting victims of these opportunistic attacks.

-In 2021, the FBI’s Internet Crime Complaint Center (IC3) received 847,376 complaints from the American public.
-A 7% increase from 2020, this was a record number and amounted to scam losses in the region of $6.9 billion.
-This alarming rise has reinforced the fact that fraud losses are going through undetected and are having a great impact on unsuspecting customers.
+In 2021, the FBI’s Internet Crime Complaint Center (IC3) received more than 847,000 complaints from the American public – a 7% increase from 2020.
+This was a record number of complaints and amounted to scam losses of about US$6.9 billion.

 • In Australia, scams were up 89% through the first nine months of 2021 versus 2020, with the highest growth occurring in phone-based crimes.